Organization of an Infantry Regiment

 1915

-At the start of 1915, three new regiments (174th-176th) were created, two of which were sent to the foreign theaters (the Dardanelles in Turkey and Salonika in Greece and Macedonia).
-Another twenty (401st-421st) were created primarily in March and April (six were formed from August-September).
-The numerical designation was attained by adding 400 to the army corps region number where the regiment was based (with the exception of the 419th RI).
+At the start of 1915, three new regiments (174 to 176) were created, two of which were sent to the foreign theaters (the Dardanelles in Turkey and Salonika in Greece and Macedonia).
+Another twenty (401 to 421) were created primarily in March and April (six were formed from August-September).
+The numerical designation was attained by adding 400 to the army corps region number where the regiment was based (with the exception of the 419 RI).
 These regiments were detached from the other regiments of their respective army-corps and were composed almost entirely of new recruits (class of 1915 and '16) and returning wounded vets.
-In June, following the massacre of certain units, thirty-three new divisions were created: 120th-134th, 151st-158th, and 161st-170th.
+In June, following the massacre of certain units, thirty-three new divisions were created: 120 to 134, 151 to 158, and 161 to 170.

-However, beginning in 1915 -- in the face of unsustainable losses -- the number of men comprising a company was reduced from 250 to 200 effectives.
-Also, the number of men comprising a battalion was reduced from 1,000 to 750 effectives.
-The reserve regiment became entirely autonomous from its active sister (though in the field this has already taken effect starting with the first battles of 1914).
+However, beginning in 1915 -- in the face of unsustainable losses -- the number of men comprising a company was gradually reduced from 250 to 200 effectives.
+Also, the number of men comprising a battalion was reduced from 1,000 to 750 effectives (achieved by removing the fourth company from each battalion).
+The distinction between the active and reserve regiments was formally erased in 1915 and the reserve regiment became entirely autonomous from its active sister.
+The two-battalion organization of reserve regiments would still remain in place for the time being.
 Detachments of grenadiers were created at the company level: 16 men with 1 NCO at the head.
 Eight of these men (with 1 corporal) were trained as bombadiers, utilizing an array of light trench engines (mortars, catapults, cross-bows, etc.).
 Meanwhile, the number of machine-gun sections was increased to four (8 guns total) per regiment and reorganized into an autonomous company.

 Battalion: 800